Cannabis manufacturing

 Additionally, inspections will certainly be conducted at the State level.
 States, where the cannabis industry has been well established, will have specific and structured health and safety regulations in place such as the California Department of Public Heath’s mandates of the Medicinal and Adult-Use Cannabis Regulation and Safety Act.

-Here are some tips for manufacturing compliance and a safer work environment for the cannabis industry.
+Below are some tips for manufacturing compliance and a safer work environment for the cannabis industry.

 Chemical hazards

 A cannabis manufacturer may produce a variety of products: cannabis concentrate or extracts, vaping cartridges, capsules, edibles, among many others.
-Volatile and nonvolatile chemicals are used during the extraction and infusion processes common in cannabis manufacturing.
+Volatile and nonvolatile chemicals used during the extraction and infusion processes are common in cannabis manufacturing.

 The use of volatile chemicals can create explosive atmospheric conditions that may result in a serious injury or life-threatening explosion if not monitored properly, which is what happened in 2018 at a cannabis manufacturing facility in California.